alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Race day!
 I woke up around 5am and had a bagel with peanut butter and a 32oz gatorade.
 In hindsight, I should have eaten more and drank less.

-The bus I took to Grant Park filled up quickly with runners.
+The bus to Grant Park filled up quickly with runners.
 The mood was quiet and reflective.
 I didn't have a drop bag so it was a breeze to get to the start.

 The weather turned out as predicted.
 12-17 mi/hr winds.
 A bit of chill in the morning, then warming to mid 70's rapidly.
 The Event Alert System level was YELLOW, which meant racing conditions were not ideal and to be careful.